smbjorklund/media_update/doc/hints.md

     FATAL:  could not create shared memory segment: Invalid argument
     DETAIL:  Failed system call was shmget(key=5432001, size=4390912, 03600).
-    HINT:  This error usually means that PostgreSQL's request for a shared memory segment exceeded your kernel's SHMMAX parameter.
+    HINT:  This error usually means that PostgreSQL’s request for a shared memory segment exceeded your kernel’s SHMMAX parameter.

     You can either reduce the request size or reconfigure the kernel with larger SHMMAX.
-To reduce the request size (currently 4390912 bytes), reduce PostgreSQL's shared memory usage, perhaps by reducing shared_buffers or max_connections.
+To reduce the request size (currently 4390912 bytes), reduce PostgreSQL’s shared memory usage, perhaps by reducing shared_buffers or max_connections.

-    If the request size is already small, it's possible that it is less than your kernel's SHMMIN parameter, in which case raising the request size or reconfiguring SHMMIN is called for.
+    If the request size is already small, it’s possible that it is less than your kernel’s SHMMIN parameter, in which case raising the request size or reconfiguring SHMMIN is called for.

 You can locally test this by running the following: